Funeral Directors Category: London

 - Home arranged funerals – Yes, they actively promote the choice and support to die at home and are happy to help families doing most of the funeral work themselves.

-- Local celebrants – They have around 10 great officiants and celebrants that they work with and match them according to the client’s needs and requests.
-They are in close contact with them throughout the whole process to ensure everyone is singing from the same song sheet.
+- Local celebrants – They have a number of great officiants and celebrants that they work with and match them according to the client’s needs and requests.
+They are in close contact with them throughout the whole process, to ensure everyone is completely up to speed with the arrangements.

 - Website – Informative and attractive website.
 Good on social media and a video series answering questions clients might have.
 An itemised price list is shown on their website to give an overview of what kinds of costs to expect, although every funeral is costed individually.